caspervonb/__caspervonb.github.io/_drafts/es6.md

 Variables declared with `var` have a function-level scope, block scoping introduces new forms of declaration for defining variables scoped to a single block.
 These include `var`, `const` and `function`.

-Using `let` in place of `var` allows you to define block-local variables without having to worry about them clashing with variables elsewhere within the same function body.
+Using `let` in place of `var` allows you to define block-local variables without having to worry about them clashing with variables defined elsewhere within the same function body.

 Example:
 ```javascript